By DAVID KOENIG and MICHELLE CHAPMAN

 Frontier CEO Barry Biffle said last week that regulatory review of a Frontier-Spirit combination “is already well underway and many months ahead of any alternative.”

-When an analyst pressed Biffle on why Frontier hasn’t campaigned more aggressively and publicly for its bid, he said, “We have been pretty clear” about how Frontier views the benefits of its offer.
+When an analyst pressed Biffle on why Frontier wasn’t campaigning more aggressively for its bid, he said, “We have been pretty clear” about how Frontier views the benefits of its offer.
 “I don’t think we have to keep repeating it.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.